What we know so far about the Queen’s chest infection

 They can also use painkillers to relieve headaches and muscle pain as well as to bring down a fever.

-Home remedies can also include sleeping with extra pillows to make breathing easier and a hot lemon and honey drink to soothe a sore throat.
+Home remedies include sleeping with extra pillows to make breathing easier and a hot lemon and honey drink to soothe a sore throat.

 Camilla, 77, is understood to be under doctors’ supervision.